Yuki-42/DigitalCorkboard/docs/database.md

 The method returns nothing.

-#### Misnomer Remove Methods

-This section details all methods that remove data from the database, without removing a whole row.
-They are called misnomer remove methods because they do not actually remove a row from the database, but rather remove data from an existing row.
-It would be unwise to rename them, however, as their naming makes sense in the context of the rest of the code.

 ##### `removePostTag`

 The `removePostTag()` method removes a tag from a post.
 It takes the following arguments: